Top AI Models

 Pros

-- •Strong code generation and analysis
+• Strong code generation and analysis across all 4.5 models

-- •200K token context window
+• 200K token context window

 Cons

-- •Higher pricing for Opus tier
+• Higher pricing for Opus 4.5 tier

-- •Less multimodal capability than GPT-4o
+• Less multimodal capability than GPT-5

 PricingCheck the latest prices at the official website

-Claude API: 3.7 Sonnet ($3/million input tokens, $15/million output tokens), 3.5 Sonnet ($3/million input tokens, $15/million output tokens), 3.5 Haiku ($0.80/million input tokens, $4/million output tokens), 3 Opus ($15/million input tokens, $75/million output tokens).
+Claude API: Opus 4.5 ($15/million input tokens, $75/million output tokens), Sonnet 4.5 ($3/million input tokens, $15/million output tokens), Haiku 4.5 ($0.80/million input tokens, $4/million output tokens), 3.5 Sonnet ($3/million input tokens, $15/million output tokens), 3.5 Haiku ($0.80/million input tokens, $4/million output tokens), 3 Opus ($15/million input tokens, $75/million output tokens).
 Claude Pro subscription: $20/month, Teams: $30/user/month.

 Gemini Family